 Trustees are bound to confine their support to projects with an interfaith content along the lines described in the statement of the Trust’s Scope.
 In relation to academic applications, the Trust supports research into recognised religious traditions other than the student’s own or for studying religion from a comparative perspective.
 Applications need to have a primarily religious concern rather than, for instance, a sociological or anthropological one.
 The Trust does not normally support those studying their own religion.

 If you consider that your application comes within the terms of the Trust, please send the following information either as attachments by email in a pdf format or by post to the Secretary of the Spalding Trust (see Contact), typed on one side of A4 only, in an A4 envelope, unstapled and unfolded.

 - Covering letter (1 page)

 - Description of project / research proposal (maximum 2 pages)

-- Financial statement, to include other possible sources of funding (on 1 page, view the questions and required layout *)
+- Statement, to include other possible sources of funding (on 2 pages, view the questions and required layout *)

 - Kindly arrange for the Secretary to receive two academic references on your behalf by email to the Trust’s email address firstname.lastname@example.org

 Applications over 10 pages (including references) will not be accepted.

 For research applications, the Trust asks for evidence of an interfaith component (including the applicant’s personal commitment, if any), a summary of intended research, knowledge of any necessary languages and appropriateness of the host institution (supervisor and research environment).